-In addition to a really great museum and the offices of Brisbane City Council, Brisbane City Hall, built between 1920 and 1930, also has 14 venue rooms for rent including one with a ceiling that has a constantly changing light show.
+In addition to a really great museum and the offices of Brisbane City Council, Brisbane City Hall, built between 1920 and 1930 (does that make it old or new?), also has 14 venue rooms for rent including one with a ceiling that has a constantly changing light show.

 Treasury Casino, Brisbane CBD

 Old and New – This old building is fronted by new modern sculptures, creating a nice contrast.

 There is a certain humorous irony to the fact that the former Queensland Government Treasury building (built between 1886 and 1928) is now occupied by the Treasury Casino.